RIKEN-SysSoft/PiP/README.md

 * [PiP-pip](https://github.com/RIKEN-SysSoft/PiP-pip) - PiP package
   installing program

-This is the easiest way to install PiP packages from the source code is using the `pip-pip` command.
-This command clones source codes from the GITHUB repos, build and install them including PiP documents.
+This is the easiest way to install PiP packages from the source code.
+This program clones all source code from the GITHUB repos, build and install them including PiP documents.
 Here is the usage of PiP-pip command;